Numbers, Facts and Trends Shaping Your World

-Pew Research Center has conducted many surveys about abortion over the years, providing a lens into Americans’ views on whether the procedure should be legal, among a host of other questions.
-In a Center survey conducted after the Supreme Court’s June 2022 decision to end the constitutional right to abortion, 62% of U.S. adults said the practice should be legal in all or most cases, while 36% said it should be illegal in all or most cases.
-Another survey showed that relatively few Americans take an absolutist view on the issue.
+In a Center survey conducted nearly a year after the Supreme Court’s June 2022 decision that ended the constitutional right to abortion, 62% of U.S. adults said the practice should be legal in all or most cases, while 36% said it should be illegal in all or most cases.
+Another survey conducted a few months before the decision showed that relatively few Americans take an absolutist view on the issue.

 How we did this

-This compilation of data on abortion in the United States draws mainly from two sources: the Centers for Disease Control and Prevention (CDC) and the Guttmacher Institute, both of which have regularly compiled national abortion data for approximately half a century, and both of which collect their data in different ways.
+This compilation of data on abortion in the United States draws mainly from two sources: the Centers for Disease Control and Prevention (CDC) and the Guttmacher Institute, both of which have regularly compiled national abortion data for approximately half a century, and which collect their data in different ways.

 Guttmacher data in this post comes from national surveys of abortion providers that Guttmacher has conducted 19 times since 1973.
 Guttmacher compiles its figures after contacting every known provider of abortions – clinics, hospitals and physicians’ offices – in the country.
 It uses questionnaires and health department data, and it provides estimates for abortion providers that don’t respond to its inquiries.
 (In 2020, the last year for which it has released data on the number of abortions in the U.S., it used estimates for 12% of abortions.)
 For most of the 2000s, Guttmacher has conducted these national surveys every three years, each time getting abortion data for the prior two years.
 For each interim year, Guttmacher has calculated estimates based on trends from its own figures and from other data.